sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - draft-list.md

 - Sensible finds the chunks of the document that most likely contain your target data:
   - Sensible concatenates all your property descriptions with your overall list description.
-  - Sensible splits the document into equal-sized, overlapping chunks.
+  - Sensible splits the document into equal-sized chunks.
-  - Sensible scores your concatenated list descriptions against each chunk using the OpenAI Embeddings API.
+  - Sensible scores your concatenated list descriptions against each chunk.
 - Sensible selects a number of the top-scoring chunks and combines them.
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
-If you set chunk-related parameters that cause the context to exceed the LLM's token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
+If you set chunk-related parameters that cause the context to exceed the large-language model (LLM)'s token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
-- Sensible creates a full prompt for GPT-3 that includes the chunks, page hinting data, and your prompts.
+- Sensible creates a full prompt for the LLM (GPT-3) that includes the chunks, page hinting data, and your prompts.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
-The full prompt instructs GPT-3 to create a list formatted as a table, based on the context.
+The full prompt instructs the LLM to create a list formatted as a table, based on the context.
 - Sensible returns the list, formatted as a table.